michelle-hwang/michelle-hwang.github.io/_posts/2019-02-06-crm-date-capture-status.md

 ### Step 3: create Workflow.

 Finally, we can create a background workflow to both (1) Update the Last Status field and (2) Populate the Escalation Date.
+Please ensure that the Workflow is triggered on the update of the Case Status field.

 ![posts-crm-case-status-last-workflow](/images/posts-crm-case-status-last-workflow.png)